2013 Stephen F. Austin Lumberjacks football team

 The 2013 Stephen F. Austin Lumberjacks football team represented Stephen F. Austin State University in the 2013 NCAA Division I FCS football season.
 The Lumberjacks were led by seventh-year head coach J. C. Harper and played their home games at Homer Bryce Stadium.
 They were a member of the Southland Conference.
 They finished the season 3–9, 1–6 in Southland play to finish in a tie for seventh place.

-Stephen F. Austin Radio Network

-All Lumberjacks games aired on KTBQ 107.7 FM and listened to online.

 Before the season

 Coaching changes

 On February 4, J. C. Harper announced his coaching staff would be altered for the 2013 season.
 Chris Traux was promoted to offensive coordinator after serving on the offensive side of the ball for seven seasons.
 Lance Guidry was brought in from Western Kentucky to become the new secondary coach.
 Arlington Nunn changed coaching positions to become the new running backs coach, Jeremy Moses became the quarterbacks coach, and Devin Ducote became the defensive backs coach.